KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_interfaces/README.md

 ![MeshStructure](interface_on_beam.svg)

-All nodes on the sides are fixed in the horizontal direction.
-The bottom nodes are fixed in both the horizontal and the vertical directions.
+All nodes on the vertical sides and the bottom are fixed in both the horizontal and the vertical directions.
 In the middle of the domain a vertical beam is placed.
 It is shown in red color.
 The beam bottom has a fixed support and a horizontal constant load with a magnitude of $q=10.0 \quad \mathrm{[N/m]}$ is applied to the beam top.

 The soil is described with GeoLinearElasticPlaneStrain2DLaw: